 In 1987, President Ronald Reagan proclaimed March Developmental Disabilities Awareness Month and laid the foundation for significant social change by calling upon Americans to:

-With passage of the Americans with Disabilities Act in 1990, the goal of people with developmental disabilities leading productive, self-directed lives seemed within reach.
+With the passage of the Americans with Disabilities Act in 1990, the goal of people with developmental disabilities leading productive, self-directed lives seemed within reach.
 National initiatives began to address the full spectrum of services needed for people with disabilities to live secure, fulfilling lives.

 Passage of the Individuals with Disabilities Education Act (IDEA) in 2004, further championed this goal with programs of early intervention, special education and services to transition high schoolers into adulthood.

 Today’s economic environment threatening advances made during the past 25 years.
-Taxpayer funded programs for people with disabilities are now always under pressure and at risk:
+Taxpayer-funded programs for people with disabilities are now always under pressure and at risk: